TL;DR

 - You want one place to cut access when something goes wrong

 1Password service accounts give you that today, across every SaaS API that doesn’t have its own identity federation model.
-One token in CI.
-Everything else in the vault.
+A scoped token per workflow.
+Exactly what that workflow needs in the vault behind it — not everything you own.

 That’s infrastructure.
 Not a password manager.